qgindi/LibreAutomate/Other/DocFX/_doc/editor/Publish.md

 ### Self-extract

 This 3-state checkbox is enabled when **Single file** is checked.
 - Checked - use `IncludeAllContentForSelfExtract`.
 Adds all files to exe.
 Will extract all (including .NET dlls) to a temporary directory.
-The program will start slower, but will not have issues like unavailable **Assembly.Location**.
+The program will start slower, but will not have issues like unavailable [Assembly.Location](ms:).
 - Unchecked - adds only .NET dlls to exe.
 Native dlls and other files (if any) will live in the exe's directory.
 Will use .NET dlls without extracting.
 - Indeterminate - use `IncludeNativeLibrariesForSelfExtract`.
 Adds all dlls to exe.
 Will extract native dlls, and use .NET dlls without extracting.
 This is the best for most scripts, but can't be used with some scripts (the **Publish** tool will print a warning).